rouxm-cs/cars-filter-test-cibw/CONTRIBUTING.md

 # Bug report

-Any proven or suspected malfunction should be traced in a bug report, the latter being an issue in the cars-resample repository.
+Any proven or suspected malfunction should be traced in a bug report, the latter being an issue in the cars-filter repository.

 **Don't hesitate to do so: It is best to open a bug report and quickly resolve it than to let a problem remains in the project.**
 **Notifying the potential bugs is the first way for contributing to a software.**